-Editor’s Note: These photographs may look old-fashioned now, but when we first started posting photos most images were scanned in from film negatives, and the resolution on the internet was very poor.
+Editor’s Note: These photographs may look old-fashioned now, but when we first started posting photos most images were scanned in from film negatives.
+And the resolution on the internet was very poor.
 Images needed to be only a few kilobytes so that you could download them with a phone modem; now they are thousands of times bigger.
+In fact the whole page, was supposed to be less than 60KB and needed to fit on tiny screens.

 What had begun as a one-week family mission to drive Grandma across Texas to see a doctor, turned into a five-week road adventure across the American West and Deep South.
 When I arrived home in San Francisco 34, no less than 8,000 miles had been tacked on the ’92 Toyota pickup’s odometer.
 Fifteen states had been driven through, reaching New Orleans in the South, and Montana in the North.
 After visiting a friend in Los Angeles, a last-minute decision to travel north through the Mojave desert on Highway 177 foreshadowed the dominating theme of the trip: taking the road less-traveled, or having the thinnest trace in the State Farm Road Atlas.
 The must-see tourist sites like the Grand Canyon were not missed, for sure, but it was the “off-the-beaten-path” finds that provided the true reward of discovery of the western U.S.